 The private health and wellness facilities are also setting Kenya as one of the main medical tourist destinations in Africa, this is also a new report.
 The Economic Development in Africa report of 2017 that was released by the United Nations Conference on Trade and development is also one of Africa’s top beneficiaries of cross-border travel for medical purposes.

 Within the health and the wellness sector, the facilities are wooing many of the visitors from the nearby states and help in boosting the tourism industry.
-This medical tourism is also marked by African Nationals that seek high end specialised medical services and the primary health care services, increasing in other countries.
+This medical tourism is also marked by African Nationals that seek high-end specialized medical services and primary health care services, increasing in other countries.

-And apart from Kenya, Egypt, Mauritius, South Africa, Morocco as well as Tunisia are also said to be some of the top destinations for European and Africans that seek these medical services.
-This report also states that many of the Europeans come into Africa each and every year seeking low cost, high quality specialised medical services and cosmetic as well as reconstructive surgery.
+And apart from Kenya, Egypt, Mauritius, South Africa, Morocco as well as Tunisia are also said to be some of the top destinations for Europeans and Africans that seek these medical services.
+This report also states that many of the Europeans come into Africa each and every year seeking low-cost, high-quality specialized medical services and cosmetic as well as reconstructive surgery.

-The continent has also experienced a high demand for homoeopathic treatments and the traditional therapies from international and domestic tourists.
-It also shows the sub-Saharan Africa among the fastest-growing markets for the wellness tourism, with the significant growth in the number of wellness tourists and spa revenues.
+The continent has also experienced a high demand for homeopathic treatments and traditional therapies from international and domestic tourists.
+It also shows that sub-Saharan Africa among the fastest-growing markets for wellness tourism, with the significant growth in the number of wellness tourists and spa revenues.